Skip to main content

 Connection

-Get definition of Microsoft Dynamics 365 CRM entity.
+Retrieves the definition of a Microsoft Dynamics 365 CRM entity.

 InputCommentsDefault